zcash/zips/historical/calgary.md

 ### CTransaction

-The heart of zerocash modifications is in `CTransaction`.
+The heart of Zerocash modifications is in `CTransaction`.
 The current layout is as follows:

 ```
 {